amitu/amitu.github.com/_posts/2015-04-30-no-blackholes.md

 ---
 {% include JB/setup %}

-Black holes are the most fascinating objects in the Universe.
+Blackholes are the most fascinating objects in the Universe.
 Or may be the rotating ones.
-Or may be a super massive rotating black hole which itself is orbiting around even bigger blackholes.
+Or may be a super massive rotating blackhole which itself is orbiting around even bigger blackholes.
 But blackholes are somehow there in whatever is the most awesome phenomena is there.